howardhowardhowardhoward/Matrix-Calculator/README.md

   </table>
 </div>

-Both decimal, integer, and fractional inputs are supported.
+Decimal, integer, and fractional inputs are supported.

 ___________________________________________________________________________________________________________________________________________